henvic/wedeploycli/README.md

 You can generate a test suite to run integration tests outside of your development environment (say, on a virtual machine).

-Set the `$WEDEPLOY_CLI_INTEGRATION_TESTS_PATH` environment variable to save the functional test suites on a shared network volume you can access from each test machine to speed up development and debugging.
+Set the `$WEDEPLOY_CLI_INTEGRATION_TESTS_PATH` environment variable to save the integration test suites on a shared network volume you can access from each test machine to speed up development and debugging.

 Build and distribute test suites for the supported systems: